s0md3v/XSStrike/README.md

 # XSStrike
-XSStrike is a program which can fuzz and bruteforce parameters for XSS.
+XSStrike is a python which can fuzz and bruteforce parameters for XSS.
 It can also detect and bypass WAFs.
 ### Installing XSStrike
 Use the following command to download it
 ```